 The unintended – automatic or accidental – download of malware from the internet.

-Refers to the unintentional download of malicious code to your computer or mobile device that leaves you open to a cyberattack.
-You don't have to click on anything, press download, or open a malicious email attachment to become infected.
+The unintentional download of malicious code to a computer or mobile device that leaves the user open to an attack.
+The user does not have to click on anything, download or open a malicious email attachment to have their computer or device infected.

 Software that interfaces a hardware device with an operating system.

-A type of trojan that installs other malware files onto your PC.
-The other malware is included within the trojan file, and does not require connection to the internet.
+A type of Trojan that installs other malware files onto a computer or device.
+The other malware is included within the Trojan file, and does not require connection to the internet.